gaurav2721/userSrv/README.md

 ### Improvements to be made in future
 1. Add basic Authentication
-2. Inject listening port from the command line
 3. Currently we are storing the user objects in memory we can use NoSql database for storing this in a persistent manner as there is no relational data and queries are simple
 4. Add pagination in the GetUsers Api